dec1costello/Golf/TOUR_Championship_2011/README.md

 ## **Dataset**

 In this dataset, note that the PGA Championship differs from other tournaments as there's no second cut after the third round, ensuring all players compete in all four rounds.
 Typically, rounds 1 and 2 might show weaker performance elsewhere due to the cut's impact, but here we expect more consistent performance across all rounds.
 Also, the dataset lacks [data from the playoff that occured](https://www.youtube.com/watch?v=vRjNR1T81VE), which is crucial for understanding the tournament's conclusion.
+Furthermore, it's essential to recognize that just because a player lands in the rough, it doesn't necessarily mean they're in a disadvantageous position.
+While the rough typically presents a challenge, the ball could be propped up or the golfer might have strategically taken this route.

 ## [EDA](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/EDA.ipynb)